-Fig. 11's not easy ... but they're worth it
+It's not easy but they're worth it

-If Strengthening Families is one of the most promising prevention programmes, it is also harder to implement than one aimed at the 'captive' school audience - a reason why its potentially wide appeal is important: more hands dipped into more purses and a larger pool of staff to draw on aid dissemination.
+If Strengthening Families is one of the most promising prevention programmes, it is also one much harder to implement than lessons directed at the 'captive' school audience.
+This is one reason why its potentially wide appeal across public and voluntary sectors is important: more hands dipped into more purses and a larger pool of staff to draw on aid dissemination.

-For both major versions, detailed manuals and videotapes facilitate implementation, but the programmes' interactive natures demand committed and skilled group leaders who will not just follow the manual but intuitively react to events.
-For the version for primary school children, they should be "warm, empathetic, genuine, and creative", while for the 10-14 version they must have "strong presentation and facilitation skills ... and the ability to be flexible".
-Just organising the sessions with rooms, transport, child care and meals, and orchestrating multiagency and volunteer inputs, is a major task requiring administrative support.
+For both major versions the developers have made implementation as easy as possible by providing detailed manuals and videotapes, but the programmes' interactive natures demands committed and skilled group leaders who will not just follow the manual but intuitively react to events.
+For the programme for at-risk primary school children, they should be "warm, empathetic, genuine, and creative", while for the 10-14 programme, leaders must have "strong presentation and facilitation skills ... and the ability to be flexible".
+Just organising the sessions with rooms, transport, child care and meals, and orchestrating multi-agency and volunteer inputs, is a major task requiring administrative support.